jenkinsci/cobertura-plugin/README.md

 ```

 Now that your parent is only using the plugin management section if it is running
-from within Jenkins, you need the childern poms adapted as well:
+from within Jenkins, you need the children poms adapted as well:

 ```xml
 <project ...>